isrreal/Double-Roman-Domination-In-Graphs-meta-heuristics/README.md

 # Meta-heuristic Algorithms for Double Roman Domination Problem

 In this project, we implement two algorithms based on meta-heuristics for solving the Double Roman Domination Problem, inspired by the paper **Meta-heuristic Algorithms for Double Roman Domination Problem**.
-These algorithms are based on Genetic Algorithms (see Section 2) and Ant Colony Optimization (see Section 3).
+These algorithms are based on Genetic Algorithms and Ant Colony Optimization.

 ## Genetic Algorithm